What Is a Semi Inground Pool?

 How Long Do Semi Inground Pools Last?

-Knowing how long it will last is something you’ll want to consider if you’re looking to invest in a swimming pool.
-With proper maintenance and care, your semi inground pool should last you around ten years before it needs resurfacing.
+If you’re looking to invest in a swimming pool, it’s important to know how long it will last.
+With proper maintenance and care, your semi inground pool should last you around 10 to 20 years before it needs resurfacing.

 To put it into perspective, above ground pools only have a 7 to 15-year lifespan, regardless of how well you take care of them.
-Something to keep in mind is that this depends on your care level for the pool and the material it is made of.
+Of course, this depends on not only your care level for the pool but also the material it is made of.

 You’ll want to make sure that, in addition to maintaining the pool walls, you’re caring for the water in your pool.
-If you want a saltwater or chlorine pool, you’ll need to regularly check the chemical levels in the water to ensure it’s safe to use and that it’s not damaging the pool’s walls.
+Whether you have a saltwater or chlorine pool, you’ll need to regularly check the chemical levels in the water to ensure it’s safe to use and does not damage the pool’s walls.

 Pros and Cons of Semi Inground Pools